Prajas02/Admin-Query/README.md

 1. The admin has to log in with his/her account by giving correct credentials.
 2. To resolve the query, the admin has to type in the message in the resolve modal; this message will automatically go to the student at his given email address.
 3. To delete a query from the database, the admin can use the delete functionality.

-## Organisation
-The project was done under the IIT Gandhinagar Metis Summer Project.

 ## Contact
 For any issues, contact me at my email: